zgbjgg/node-express-defaults/README.md

 > Middleware for setting default values in requests.

-Currently the middleware supports `params` and `query`.  `body` is considered to be somewhat complicated at this time; however, PRs are welcomed.
+Currently the middleware supports `params` and `query`.  `body` is considered to be somewhat complicated at this time, however it works if the body is a JSON format; however, PRs are welcomed for other body types such as XML.

 ## Example
 ```javascript